Tips to Maintain Healthy Hearing

 Bananas possess a high amount of potassium as one medium-sized banana contains 422 milligrams of potassium.
 Hence, it helps in this regard by providing the body with this essential nutrient.

-The year-round availability of banana makes it an excellent fruit to be consumed to promote the ears’ wellbeing.
+The year-round availability of bananas makes them an excellent fruit to be consumed to promote the ears’ wellbeing.
 There is a variety of ways it can be consumed to meet the daily dietary intake.

 The pulp can be consumed directly.
 It can be sliced and mixed with morning cereals or making smoothies from them.
 Bananas are fun to eat!